orbitalquark/textadept/doc/12_Compiling.md

 run from wherever it is located.
 However, if you want to install Textadept like a normal Linux application, run the usual `make` and then `make install` or `sudo make install` depending on your privilages.
-The default prefix is `/usr/local` but you can change this by setting `DESTDIR` (e.g.
+The default prefix is */usr/local* but you can change this by setting `DESTDIR` (e.g.
 `make install DESTDIR=/prefix/to/install/to`).

 ### Cross Compiling for Windows

-When cross-compiling from within Linux, first unzip the GTK+ for Windows bundle into a new `src/win32gtk` directory.
+When cross-compiling from within Linux, first unzip the GTK+ for Windows bundle into a new *src/win32gtk* directory.
 Also, unzip the libiconv zips into the same directory.
-Then, depending on your MinGW installation, either run `make win32`, modify the `CROSS` variable in the `win32` block of `src/Makefile` and run `make win32`, or run `make CROSS=i486-mingw32- win32` to build `../textadept.exe` and `../textadeptjit.exe`.
-Finally, copy the dll files from `src/win32gtk/bin` to the directory containing the Textadept executables.
+Then, depending on your MinGW installation, either run `make win32`, modify the `CROSS` variable in the "win32" block of *src/Makefile* and run `make win32`, or run `make CROSS=i486-mingw32- win32` to build *../textadept.exe* and *../textadeptjit.exe*.
+Finally, copy the dll files from *src/win32gtk/bin* to the directory containing the Textadept executables.

-Please note that a `lua51.dll` is produced for _only_ the `textadeptjit.exe` because limitations on external Lua library loading do not allow statically linking LuaJIT to Textadept.
+Please note that a *lua51.dll* is produced for _only_ the *textadeptjit.exe* because limitations on external Lua library loading do not allow statically linking LuaJIT to Textadept.

 ### Cross Compiling for Mac OSX

-When cross-compiling from within Linux, first unzip the GTK+ for OSX bundle into a new `src/gtkosx` directory.
-Then run `make osx` to build `../textadept.osx` and `../textadeptjit.osx`.
-At this point it is recommended to build a new `Textadept.app` from an existing one.
-Download the most recent app and replace `Contents/MacOS/textadept.osx` and `Contents/MacOS/textadeptjit.osx` with your own versions.
+When cross-compiling from within Linux, first unzip the GTK+ for OSX bundle into a new *src/gtkosx* directory.
+Then run `make osx` to build *../textadept.osx* and *../textadeptjit.osx*.
+At this point it is recommended to build a new *Textadept.app* from an existing one.
+Download the most recent app and replace *Contents/MacOS/textadept.osx* and *Contents/MacOS/textadeptjit.osx* with your own versions.

-Similarly, `make osx-ncurses` builds `../textadept-ncurses.osx` and `../textadeptjit-ncurses.osx`.
+Similarly, `make osx-ncurses` builds *../textadept-ncurses.osx* and *../textadeptjit-ncurses.osx*.

 #### Compiling on OSX (Legacy)

 [XCode][] is needed for Mac OSX as well as [jhbuild][] (for GTK+).
-After building `meta-gtk-osx-bootstrap` and `meta-gtk-osx-core`, you need to build `meta-gtk-osx-themes`.
+After building "meta-gtk-osx-bootstrap" and "meta-gtk-osx-core", you need to build "meta-gtk-osx-themes".
 Note that the entire compiling process can easily take 30 minutes or more and ultimately consume nearly 1GB of disk space.

-After using `jhbuild`, GTK+ is in `~/gtk` so make a symlink from `~/gtk/inst` to `src/gtkosx` in Textadept.
-Then open `src/Makefile` and uncomment the `Darwin` block.
-Finally, run `make osx` to build `../textadept.osx` and `../textadeptjit.osx`.
+After using *jhbuild*, GTK+ is in *~/gtk/* so make a symlink from *~/gtk/inst* to *src/gtkosx* in Textadept.
+Then open *src/Makefile* and uncomment the "Darwin" block.
+Finally, run `make osx` to build *../textadept.osx* and *../textadeptjit.osx*.

-Note: to build a GTK+ for OSX bundle, the following needs to be run from the `src` directory before zipping up `gtkosx/include` and `gtkosx/lib`:
+Note: to build a GTK+ for OSX bundle, the following needs to be run from the *src/* directory before zipping up *gtkosx/include* and *gtkosx/lib*:

     sed -i -e 's|libdir=/Users/username/gtk/inst/lib|libdir=${prefix}/lib|;' \
     gtkosx/lib/pkgconfig/*.pc